AdamPumphrey/PowerShell/README.md

-# Powershell
+# PowerShell
-Collection of Powershell scripts I created during my time working from May 2021 to Sept 2021
+Collection of PowerShell scripts I created from May 2021 to Sept 2021

 # Confirm-PrintNightmare.ps1:
 `Confirm-PrintNightmare` checks to see if the local machine is vulnerable to the PrintNightmare exploit ([CVE-2021-34527](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34527)) as of July 9, 2021, 12:00am.